 A large part of rehabilitation has to do with what you eat.
 A good diet for someone with a lung disease will include oxygen-rich foods, meals designed for lung detox and even some natural remedies.
 All of these additions to your diet can help increase blood flow, lung function and oxygenation.

 Knowledge is power.
 Being informed about your condition and about your lungs is just as important as exercising and dieting.
 All pulmonary rehabilitation classes have one thing in common: they rely on self-management when you are outside of the clinic.

 Given that most people that suffer from lung disease also smoke cigarettes, the very first step in improving your lungs is to quit smoking.
 After you have talked to a pulmonologist, start a comprehensive program to not just manage your lung disease but to treat it.
 Make sure to include a pulmonary rehabilitation class to help keep you informed and healthy.
-Also, you should consider alternative treatment options for your lung disease like stem cell therapy.
+Also, you should consider alternative treatment options for your lung disease.

-If you or a loved one is suffering from a lung disease, the Lung Institute may be able to help.
-Contact us today at (800) 729-3065 to find out if you qualify for stem cell therapy as a treatment option.
+If you or a loved one is suffering from a lung disease, the Lung Health Institute may be able to help.
+Contact us today at 888-745-6697 to find out if you qualify for cellular therapy as a treatment option.